garbados/the-emerald-green/doc/card_notes.md

 In the Two of Pentacles, a young man dances while juggling two coins in his hands.
 The infinity symbol links the coins, suggesting that this man can handle unlimited problems so long as he manages his time, energy and resources well.
 In the background, two ships sail the high seas, bobbing up and down on the huge waves – another sign that the ups and downs of life are manageable with focus and attention.

 ## the-magician

+### labyrinthos.co

+The Magician is one tarot card that is filled with symbolism.
+The central figure depicts someone with one hand pointed to the sky, while the other hand points to the ground, as if to say "as above, so below".
+This is a rather complicated phrase, but its summarization is that earth reflects heaven, the outer world reflects within, the microcosm reflects the macrocosm, earth reflects God.
+It can also be interpreted here that the magician symbolizes the ability to act as a go-between between the world above and the contemporary, human world.

+On his table, the magician also wields all the suits of the tarot.
+This symbolizes the four elements being connected by this magician - the four elements being earth, water, air, and fire.
+The infinity sign on his head indicates the infinite possibilities of creation with the will.

 ## the-high-priestess

+### labyrinthos.co

+You've most likely encountered the High Priestess before, but in other forms - she can be seen in the archetypes of Persephone, Artemis, Isis and many more.
+When you encounter her, you will see her sitting on a cubic stone between the two pillars at Solomon’s Temple, Jachin, and Boaz.
+Jachin (right) is generally referred to as the Pillar of Establishment and Boaz (left) is the Pillar of Strength.
+The pillars also depict the duality of nature; masculine and feminine, good and evil, negative and positive.

+The High Priestess's location between the two suggests that it is her responsibility to serve as a mediator between the depths of the reality.
+She is the third pillar - the path between.
+She believes that both pillars are equal and there is knowledge to be learned in both worlds.
+You will also notice that she wears the crown of Isis which can mean that she is a believer of magic.
+The high priestess wearing of the solar cross denotes that she is connected to the season of the earth and the earth itself.
+The crescent moon at her feet is seen also in many depictions of the Virgin Mary, and means that she has a complete grasp over her emotion and the pomegranates refer to the ambition of the priestess.

 ## the-three-of-swords

 ### labyrinthos.co